 It consists of pre-processing block and film grain estimation block.
 It is to note that this automatic estimation step is not mandatory, and manually tuned parameters can be provided to the encoder based on the input from configuration file.

-Pre-processing step consists of filtering of the input frame.
+Pre-processing step consists of low-pass filtering of the input frame.
 Filtered frame is used in film grain estimation part.
 MCTF can be re-used for this purpose, as we propose in our software.
 After filtering, film grain estimate (film grain image) is calculated as a difference between original input frame and MCTF filtered frame.
-In case for Qp<17, when MCTF is prohibited, reconstructed frame can be used instead.
-In general, for low Qp it can be useful to use reconstructed frame to estimate film grain image.
+In case for Qp<17, film grain analysis is disabled, however FGC SEI messages still can be encoded.
+Also, we created additional instance of MCTF, which gives us flexibility to test MCTF with different parameters without interfering with initial MCTF used during encoding process.
+Also MCTF filtering for film grain analysis uses internal buffer to store filtered frame for film grain analysis module.
+It means that we chose to keep all encoding processes unchanged - bitrate and decoded frames are the same as without film grain analysis.

-In addition, it consists of creating a map that indicates the flat regions of the input frame, since edges and complex texture can interfere analysis process [3].
+In addition, film grain analysis consists of creating a map that indicates the flat regions of the input frame, since edges and complex texture can interfere analysis process [3].
 To create a map, this contribution uses Canny edge detector plus additional morphological operations.
 Film grain parameters are estimated only on flat regions (more precisely 64x64 blocks that belong to the flat regions) as indicated with map provided in previous step.
 Film grain image and map are produced in pre-processing step, and they are afterwards provided to the estimation module.
 The complete analysis workflow is illustrated in Figure 2.